 5 Ways Landscaping Can Save You Money On HVAC

 It’s a contradiction, all right.
 We love summer, but we sure don’t love getting too hot.
 And we like paying big bucks for air conditioning bills even less.
 Depressing Fact: Heating and cooling account for a whopping 48 percent of Americans’ home energy costs!
 Don’t despair, though.
 You can reduce your HVAC expenses with clever landscaping.
 Well-placed trees, plants, and hardscape will help to keep your home naturally cool (or warm, in wintertime) and reduce your utility bill by as much as 40 percent.
+You can also contact your local HVAC service provider to see how else your system can be used more efficiently.
 Find out how.

 Shelter Your Home

 Plant trees or bushes to shelter your home from excessive sun, wind, and cold.